Fran Drescher: The Nanny and film roles

 Drescher and Jacobson created their own television show, The Nanny, in 1993.
 The show aired on CBS from 1993 to 1999, and Drescher became an instant star.
 In this sitcom, she played a woman named Fran Fine who casually became the nanny of Margaret ("Maggie") (played by Nicholle Tom), Brighton ("B") (played by Benjamin Salisbury), and Grace ("Gracie") Sheffield (played by Madeline Zima); with her wit and her charm, she endeared herself to their widower father: stuffy, composed, proper British gentleman and Broadway producer Maxwell Sheffield (Charles Shaughnessy).
 She reprised her This is Spinal Tap character of Bobbi Flekman, a look-alike for her Fran Fine character, in season 5, episode 3, of The Nanny.
 Drescher appeared in Jack (1996), directed by Francis Ford Coppola, The Beautician and the Beast (1997) (for which she was also executive producer) and Picking Up the Pieces (2000) co-starring Woody Allen.
 She was also the voice of "Pearl" in Shark Bait (2006).

 In 2025, she reprised her Spinal Tap role of Bobbi Flekman in Spinal Tap II: The End Continues; prior to this, Flekman had also made an appearance on a 1997 episode of The Nanny.

-She will appear in Marty Supreme (2025), directed by Josh Safdie as the mother of Timothée Chalamet's character, "Marty Mauser".
+She appears in Marty Supreme (2025), directed by Josh Safdie as the mother of Timothée Chalamet's character, "Marty Mauser".